Exus Blog Article

 Risk scoring is a strategy to help your business identify, monitor, and assess risk for each loan or payment obligation across your portfolio.

-By using rules based on data-backed analysis, behavioural criteria and your business’ specific needs, risk scoring makes it easier to assess your organization’s liabilities and prevent accounts from becoming delinquent.
-It also improves loan disbursement, CRM profiling, marketing and portfolio segmentation throughout the loan or payment lifecycle.
+By using rules based on data-backed analysis, behavioral criteria, and your business's specific needs, risk scoring makes it easier to assess your organization’s liabilities and prevent accounts from becoming delinquent.
+It also improves loan disbursement, CRM profiling, marketing, and portfolio segmentation throughout the loan or payment lifecycle.

-For instance, both static and behavioural metrics may be used to assess a portfolio’s health.
-A collector may combine the product type, customer exposure and account balance (static metrics) with kept promise ratio and time since last max bucket (behavioural metrics) to arrive at a risk score.
+For instance, both static and behavioral metrics may be used to assess a portfolio’s health.
+A collector may combine the product type, customer exposure, and account balance (static metrics) with kept promise ratio and time since the last max bucket (behavioral metrics) to arrive at a risk score.